saptarshibasu/kafka-study/README.md

 * `log.cleanup.policy = compact`
 * Kafka will always retain at least the last known value for each message key within the log of data for a single topic partition
 * It serves use cases to restore a system or pre-warm a cache after a crash.
-Essentially it serves the use cases that needs the latest values for ther complete   set of keys rather than the most recent changes
+Essentially it serves the use cases that needs the latest values for the complete   set of keys rather than the most recent changes
 * Compaction is useful to implement event sourcing or materialized view pattern
 * The original offset of the messages are not changed
 * Compaction also allows for deletes.
 A message with a key and a null payload will be treated as a delete from the log